autorope/donkeydocs/docs/guide/host_pc/setup_windows.md

 pip3 install -e .[pc]
 ```

+Once you're done with this, close the Ubuntu terminal and then reopen it so the path changes take effect.

 * Experimental Support - GPU Users: Install Tensorflow GPU - only for NVIDIA Graphics cards

 If you have an NVIDIA card, you should update to the lastest drivers and [install Cuda SDK](https://www.tensorflow.org/install/gpu#windows_setup).